Green Bay Packers vs. San Francisco 49ers NFL Divisional Round Odds, Plays and Insights for January 22, 2022

 Over/under insights

-- San Francisco's games have gone over 47.5 points in 10 of 19 chances this season.

-- Saturday's total is 4.1 points lower than the two team's combined 51.6 points per game average.
+- The combined points per game average of the two teams, 51.6, is 4.1 points above Saturday's over/under.

-- The 43.3 combined points per game that these two squads have allowed this season are 4.2 fewer than the 47.5 over/under in this contest.
+- The 43.3 combined points per game that these two squads have allowed this season are 4.2 fewer than the 47.5 total in this contest.

-- The average total in Packers games this season is 47.0, 0.5 points fewer than Saturday's over/under of 47.5.
+- The average total in Packers games this season is 47.0, 0.5 points fewer than Saturday's total of 47.5.

 Packers stats and trends

-- So far this season, the Packers have been installed as favorites by a 5-point margin or more eight times and are 6-2 ATS in those matchups.
+- Green Bay has 12 wins against the spread in 17 games this season.

+- The Packers are 6-2 ATS when favored by 5 points or more this season.

-- Green Bay has hit the over in 47.1% of its opportunities this year (eight times over 17 games with a set point total).
+- Green Bay has gone over the point total in 47.1% of its opportunities this year (eight times in 17 games with a set point total).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the 49ers.